 - Critical thinking skills

-While completing your MSN, you get to choose a specialty track that requires additional certification.
-The nurse anesthetist is one of the specialty tracks that is occasionally offered at MSN programs at nursing schools.
+While completing your MDNP, you get to choose a specialty track that requires additional certification.
+The nurse anesthetist is one of the specialty tracks that is occasionally offered at DNP programs at nursing schools.

 How Long Does it Take to Become a CRNA?